TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-access-session-policies-apollo.md

 - I'm getting an error when trying to create policies
 - My access or session policy is not enforced as expected

-If you're still experiencing the issue or your issue is not listed, you may find that our, [Troubleshooting guide for access and session controls](https://docs.microsoft.com/cloud-app-security/troubleshooting-proxy), [videos](#how-to-videos), and [resources](#more-resources) can help you.

 :::Section Solution:::

 ### Recommended steps